Grant Application Deadline: July 1, 2016

 The program goals are to stimulate investigation of underexplored pathways and initiate transformative discoveries in lupus that can drive the development of safer and more effective treatments.
 Investigations into the fundamental mechanisms of lupus and its complications, explorations of novel targets and pathways, and applications involving novel technologies and interdisciplinary approaches are particularly encouraged.

-While the Institute encourages projects based on novel explorations of human lupus biology—innovative studies that use human material to address the physiological, cellular, molecular and/or genetic basis of human lupus—projects solely based on cellular, molecular, and/or animal models are also encouraged.
+The Lupus Research Institute also encourages projects based on novel explorations of lupus biology, including innovative studies that use human material to address the physiological, cellular, molecular and/or genetic basis of human lupus.

+Applications from investigators in diverse disciplines, including those who may not have worked in lupus are encouraged.
 Both established and new investigators may apply.
 Applicants should hold advanced degrees and be affiliated with institutions of higher learning in the United States.
 Grant application research plans are limited to six pages.
-Annual funding of up to $100,000 per year, beginning December 2013, for a term of up to three years, will be awarded for approved projects.
+Annual funding of up to $100,000 per year, beginning January 2016, for a term of up to three years, will be awarded for approved projects.

 For additional information please contact Laura Hack, Grants Administrator

 To submit an application, please visit proposalCentral at http://proposalcentral.altum.com/.